Baking

 Autumn makes me think of hot mulled cider, cozy evenings, and baking with pumpkin.
 If you’re craving everything that tastes like the season, this pumpkin granola recipe will be on rotation in your kitchen as it is in mine.
 With pumpkin puree, seeds, and pie spices, it’s the perfect snack or breakfast.
 Mostly, I grab handfuls of it whenever I’m in the mood for something toasty, and lightly sweetened with maple syrup, during the day.
 As the perfect morning treat, this pumpkin granola recipe makes a great yogurt topping, and in the evening, it’s delicious over ice cream – think vanilla, caramel, or pumpkin itself!
 Also try it over baked…

 In my holiday baking classes, we have a tradition of making these cranberry shortbread cookies.
 They’re the perfect sweets to get you in the spirit early in the season and can easily be scaled up to bake for a crowd.
 With raw sugar as the gold topping and flaky sea salt for a touch of silver, you will feel good about using natural ingredients without sacrificing that festive holiday touch.
 I find them nice and sparkly for New Year’s celebrations!
-Shortbread has a tender, almost melt-in-your-mouth texture, here with bright pops of chopped dried cranberries.
-For more holiday flavor and cheer, additions such as finely chopped candied ginger can be…
+Shortbread has a tender, almost melt-in-your-mouth texture, here with bright pops of chopped dried cranberries and plenty of dark chocolate.
+For more holiday flavor and cheer, additions such as finely…

 Cheddar and Parmesan Gougères (Cheese Puffs)